mshokrnezhad/CFPulse/README.md

 ## Features

-- Downloads and compares CFPs from a list of URLs
+- Downloads CFPs from a list of URLs
-- Uses AI to analyze and summarize CFPs
+- Uses AI to analyze and summarize CFPs based on a given set of research intrests
 - Sends results via email
 - Logs all activity to `cfpulse.log`
 - Designed for daily/periodic runs (via Docker and cron)